kapouer/upcache/README-lock.md

 Grants
 ------

-A jwt must carry "grants": an array of alphanumeric strings.
+A jwt must carry `grants`: an array of alphanumeric strings.

 Access is considered granted (or unlocked) if one grant unlocks one of the locks.